-The issuing of a permit will be in accordance with all rules and procedures set forth by the State of Michigan State Police, Fire Marshall Division.
+The issuing of a permit will be in accordance with all rules and procedures set forth by the State of Michigan State Police, and State of Michigan, Bureau of Fire Services.

-The individual handling the pyrotechnics must be a licensed handler of the material to be used and is responsible for the proper storage, handling, transportation, use and disposal of the materials (as required by Michigan State Police, Fire Marshall Division), and provide proof of insurance as stated in the WSU Administrative Policy and Procedures Manual.
+The individual handling the pyrotechnics must be a licensed handler of the material to be used and is responsible for the proper storage, handling, transportation, use and disposal of the materials (as required by Michigan State Police, Bureau of Fire Services), and provide proof of insurance as stated in the WSU Administrative Policy and Procedures Manual.